-People with Alzheimer’s disease might benefit from taking a cholinesterase inhibitor.
-Cholinesterase inhibitors are not a cure but are used to treat some of the symptoms in Alzheimer’s.
+People with Alzheimer’s disease might benefit from taking some prescription medications like a cholinesterase inhibitor.
+These medications do not slow down progression of Alzheimer’s but are used to treat some of the symptoms people have.

 There are three cholinesterase inhibitors available to treat Alzheimer’s: